Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-eSN0HQlSJBs.md

 # [August 25th, 2020 Livestream](../2020-08-25.md)
 ## Q&A: Do you have a set of ideas?
 https://www.youtube.com/watch?v=eSN0HQlSJBs
-This question was possibly duplicated with a more recent answer: [March 23rd, 2021 Livestream Q&A: Please can I have the future Roadmap back, I need it in my life](./yt-AlerpJ2AaXQ.md) [https://www.youtube.com/watch?v=AlerpJ2AaXQ](https://www.youtube.com/watch?v=AlerpJ2AaXQ)
+This question was possibly duplicated with a more recent answer: March 30th, 2021 Livestream Q&A: Satisfactory Roadmap? [https://www.youtube.com/watch?v=HZ4vKssj208](https://www.youtube.com/watch?v=HZ4vKssj208)

 ### Topics